paul-e-m/ReVue/Installation-and-setup-manual.md

 3. If the file is blocked after copying, right-click the installer, choose `Properties`, check `Unblock` if present, then click `OK`.

 Do not bypass these warnings for files from an unknown source.

+## Before Installing

+Confirm that all computers are on the same event network and that the VRO computer has a stable (not dynamic) IP address.

+On some Windows 10 computers, ElementReview and JudgeVideoReplay require the Microsoft Edge WebView2 Runtime.
+If either app opens to a blank window or fails immediately on a Windows 10 computer, install the [Microsoft Edge WebView2 Evergreen Runtime](https://developer.microsoft.com/en-us/microsoft-edge/webview2/#download-section) and start the app again.

+Do not install WebView2 separately on Windows 11 as this runtime is already included in Windows 11.

 ## Install ElementReview on the VRO Computer